 New Public Sites

-New Public Sites (NPS) walking tours explore the history, design and use of overlooked public spaces.
-Through NPS walking tours, maps and videos, Public Artist Graham Coreil-Allen pushes pedestrian agency, interprets aspects of the everyday and investigates the negotiable nature of public space.
+New Public Sites walking tours explore the history, design and uses of public spaces in Baltimore and beyond.
+Public Artist and tour guide Graham Coreil-Allen creatively reinterprets architecture, history, urban design, and art while investigating the negotiable nature of public space.
 Discover how civic leaders, urban policy, and community movements continue to transform neighborhoods.
 Hear stories of how regular people are shaping public life through grassroots organizing and civic engagement.
 Playfully activate enigmatic public space.
 Secret places, coded paving, environmental engineering, and forgotten monuments all reveal hidden truths.
 New Public Sites invites you to practice “radical pedestrianism” – traveling by foot through infinite sites of freedom while testing the limits of and redefining public space.

 Book a group tour!

 New Public Sites is an ongoing series by public artist Graham Coreil-Allen; a Baltimore-based public artist and organizer working with diverse communities to make cities more inclusive and livable through public art, civic engagement, design, and communications.
 Coreil-Allen received his MFA from Maryland Institute College of Art and has staged public projects and programs for numerous organizations, places, and events both nationally and abroad.
 Building on his background in public art, urban planning, and neighborhood advocacy, Public Artist and Creative Director Graham Coreil-Allen produces participatory projects and leads social initiatives in the service of pedestrians and places.
 As an artist, Coreil-Allen collaborates with neighbors to interpret and activate public space through placemaking projects for pedestrian safety and play.
 His projects range from colorful pavement design and creative outdoor signage to interactive sculptures and LED lighting installations.
 As an organizer he leverages multimedia strategies for meaningful impact, including community engagement, graphic design, project management, web development, social media, and public relations.grahamprojects.com

 Field Guide to Invisible Sites